0x00000FF/98shell/README.md

 ---

-98Shell Project is implementation of Windows 9x Shell, This includes Taskbar and Start Menu.
+98Shell is an implementation Project of Windows 9x Shell.
+This includes Taskbar and Start Menu.
 Primary object is to build complete form of the shell at that time, also provide enough user experience compared with modern Windows.

 ### Implementation Goals